 Students in DGHI receive a stipend to cover travel expenses to and from their site, living expenses, and local transportation.
 Unfortunately HGHI cannot cover the summer savings requirement for students who are on financial aid.
 All returning Harvard College undergraduates are eligible to apply for DGHI internships, but preference is often given to sophomores and juniors.
 The deadline to apply is: Sunday, February 2nd at 11:59pm.
 Please see the Application Instructions for further details.

-Please check back for updates and new internships in January!
-Please also keep in mind that these internship descriptions aim to provide an overview for what an internship will likley include, but specific project details may not be availabe until the summer.
+Please keep in mind that these internship descriptions aim to provide an overview for what an internship will likley include, but specific project details may not be availabe until the summer.

 List of Summer Internship Sites (click each category to expand)